matthiewbhaines/CandidacyJournalClub/Hwang2018Notes.md

 - TAS2R - a gene
 - T2R - a protein
 - multivariate associated analysis
-- genome-wide association study (GWAS)
+- genome-wide association study (GWAS) - aim to identify genetic risk factors for common diseases by utilizing DNA sequence variations (@BushMoore+shortyear)
-- minor allele frequency (MAF)
+- minor allele frequency (MAF) - frequency of the less common allele in a SNP (@BushMoore+shortyear)
 - pleiotropy
-- single nucleotide polymorphism (SNP): a single change in a base pair
+- single nucleotide polymorphism (SNP): a single change in a base pair, seen/occur with high frequency, common, given in terms of minor allele frequency  (@BushMoore+shortyear)
+- linkage disequilibrium (LD): if 2 pairs are always seen together (at higher than chance level) (ex.
+AB and ab) out of possible combinations (AB, Ab, aB, ab), distance between 2 genes is assumed to be small
+- mutation - low frequency variation in genetic sequence, rare (@BushMoore+shortyear)
+- susceptibility variant
+- penetrance - effect size (of a genetic variant) (@BushMoore+shortyear)

 # Introduction
 - bitterness perception is partially determined by genetics
   + genetic effect is estimated to be between 36% and 73%